shehriyarmalik/LoginUiWithFirebaseAuth/README.md

-A beautiful Login/Register UI along with Firebase auth and google sign in.
+A beautiful Login/Register UI along with Firestore, Firebase auth and google sign in.

+Sets up users on firebase with saving their email/credentials on firestore as well.

 Updated as updates/changes come along especially related to Firebase.
 Make sure to first set up Firebase on your app.